narumikat/chatbot-openai/README.md

 - Handling API calls in the background to improve responsiveness
 - Enhancing scalability
+- Increasing **response speed**.
-- When combined with AJAX, it offers a smoother user experience by providing real-time updates.
+- Combined with AJAX, it offers a smoother user experience by providing real-time updates.

 ## Instalation